Are contract amendments agreed during lockdown legally binding?

 - contracts for the sale of land (which must be in a deed)

 - leases (if they exceed a term of 3 years)

 - a legal assignment for the benefit of a contract

 - any assignment of most intellectual property rights

 Although these circumstances are potentially limited, it is prudent to check the position so that any agreed variation isn’t unenforceable because it wasn’t made in the required format.

-We know times are difficult, and we recognise that there can be short-term and long-term benefits by contracting parties cooperating to ensure they both survive the impact of the lockdown.
+We know times have been very difficult, and we recognise that there can be short-term and long-term benefits by contracting parties cooperating to ensure they can recommence operations as the restrictions ease.
 However, an apparent spirit of cooperation during difficult times may not carry over to the harsh realities of the commercial world as we return to some sort of normality.
-It is therefore worth adopting a measured approach and to ask three simple questions when contemplating contractual variations intended to ensure survival during the lockdown:
+It is therefore worth adopting a measured approach and to ask three simple questions when contemplating contractual variations:

 - is there “good consideration” passing between the parties?